phr34k0/proxmark3/Installation_Instructions/Windows-Installation-Instructions.md

 # Video Installation guide
 [![Windows Installation tutorial](https://github.com/5w0rdfish/Proxmark3-RDV4-ParrotOS/blob/master/screenshot-www.youtube.com-2019.03.17-20-44-33.png)](https://youtu.be/cHaLCSWGazY "Windows Installation Tutorial")
 ## Manual Installation
 1) Install required drivers for your windows installation.
+You will may need admin privileges to do this.
-(This is covered in the video)
+(This is covered in the video) Step by step guides are online such as [RiscCorps](https://store.ryscc.com/blogs/news/how-to-install-a-proxmark3-driver-on-windows-10)

 2) Install Github for Windows https://desktop.github.com/

 3) Download the required proxspace repo. https://github.com/Gator96100/ProxSpace/

 4) Extract 'ProxSpace' to a location on drive without spaces.
-For example C:\Proxspace or D:\projects\public\proxmark\proxspace is ok whereas C:\My Documents\My Projects\proxspace is not.
+For example D:\OneDrive\Documents\GitHub is ok whereas C:\My Documents\My Projects\proxspace is not.

 6) Clone fork
 ```sh